Part Three: National Security

 While the security concerns surrounding Huawei’s 5G technology have predominantly concerned Huawei’s ties to the Chinese government, the potential for backdoors to be used for spying, and intellectual property theft, the most imminent security threat may actually be deficiencies in its software code.
 A 2012 White House review did not find any evidence of spying by Huawei, but it did find holes in Huawei’s source code, which made Huawei’s device software more vulnerable than its rivals.
 While Huawei denied that report, a 2019 review by the UK’s Huawei Cyber Security Evaluation Centre (HCSEC) backed it up.
 The HCSEC found that there were underlying defects in Huawei’s software code and security processes that could easily be exploited by governments or independent hackers.
 The report concludes that due to the number and severity of vulnerabilities, “if an attacker has knowledge of these vulnerabilities and sufficient access to exploit them, they may be able to affect the operation of the network, in some cases causing it to cease operating correctly.”

 Additionally, British officials concluded that Huawei has poor oversight of its supplier networks and does not have a clear process for reviewing the origin of component software and which suppliers are responsible for developing each piece of code.
-As a result, governments and companies installing Huawei equipment also do not have a clear understanding of where the code they are introducing into their networks originated from, handicapping their ability to isolate and trace potential threats.
+As a result, governments and companies installing Huawei equipment also do not have a clear understanding of where the code they are introducing into their networks originated from, thus handicapping their ability to isolate and trace potential threats.
+While the British government has explicitly raised these security concerns, as of this publication the UK has banned Huawei from participating in its 5G networks.
 While espionage and other security issues remain concerns, Huawei’s ability to quickly capture substantial market share has spread these vulnerabilities worldwide.
 That raises broader national security concerns in the development of 5G technology: 5G networks are likely to contain a wide range of general vulnerabilities, which could be exploited by any bad actor, not just the Chinese government.

 Critical Vulnerabilities in 5G Network Design